tigawanna/typed-pocketbase/README.md

 > [!NOTE]
 > Switeched the indirect expand synta from `comments(posts)` -> `comments_via_post`

-In `typed-pocketbase` expanding happens automatically when using select.
+In `@tigawanna/typed-pocketbase` expanding happens automatically when using select.

 ```ts
 db.from('posts').getFullList({